schematics and drawings

 Images draw attention, awaken interest, and make things clear.
 They are objects on our scale that are able to represent the infinitely big and the infinitely small, and show us the past, present and future.
 Science communication mainly uses three types of images:

-In this article, we will focus on drawings and schematics.
+In this article on science illustration, we will focus on drawings and schematics.

 Showing the invisible